Purple sandpiper: Distribution and habitat

 The purple sandpiper's breeding range extends from the arctic islands of northern Canada, eastwards to Greenland, Iceland, Svalbard and northern Scandinavia across to Western Siberia and the Taymyr Peninsula.
 In the high arctic the sandpiper breeds at low altitude on the tundra, sometimes far from the coastline, but in the subarctic regions of Sweden and Norway it breeds on barren mountain sides near the limit of the frozen ground.
 Birds breeding at high latitudes migrate south and spend the winter on rocky shores on both sides of the north Atlantic.
 They winter along the North America coast as far south as South Carolina and on the eastern Atlantic coast as far south as France and northern Iberia.

 Birds wintering in northern Scotland and southwest Ireland migrate to Canada (Baffin Island and Devon Island) to breed.

 In Britain, these birds occur in winter in good numbers principally along the east and south coasts, where they favour rocky shorelines adjacent to the sea.
 It is much rarer as a breeding bird, found only in a localised area of the Cairngorms National Park, where 1–3 pairs have bred since 1978.
 Records of breeding by this species in the UK are monitored and archived by the Rare Breeding Birds Panel.

 They are late migrants and move to rocky, ice-free Atlantic coasts in winter.
 Most go no further south than North Carolina and northern Portugal.
-They are fairly gregarious, forming small flocks, often with Ruddy Turnstones.
+They are fairly gregarious, forming small flocks, often with ruddy turnstones.
 This species is tame and approachable.

 Behaviour and ecology

 Breeding

 Their breeding habitat is the northern tundra on Arctic islands in Canada and coastal areas in Greenland and northwestern Europe.
 They can breed at one year of age.
-The males makes several scrapes on the ground; the female chooses one and lays 3 or 4 eggs.
+The male makes several scrapes on the ground; the female chooses one and lays 3 or 4 eggs.
 These are olive with brown blotches and are approximately 37 × 26 mm in size.
 The male takes the major responsibility for incubation of the eggs which hatch in 21–22 days.
 The chicks are covered with dense down.
 The upperparts have black and cinnamon patches with white specks; the underparts are mainly white.
 Usually only the male tends the chicks which can feed themselves.
 The maximum age recorded from ring-recovery data in Europe is 20 years and 9 months for a bird recovered in Sweden.

-An apparent case of hybridization between this species and the dunlin has been reported from England.
+An apparent case of hybridisation between this species and the dunlin has been reported from England.

 Feeding

 These birds forage on rocky coasts, picking up food by sight.
-They mainly eat arthropods and molluscs, also some plant material.
-One of the main staples are those of the Coelopa genera (C. frigida).
-These insects are known commonly as "seaweed flies" because they feed, mate, and create a habitat out of beached seaweed which is common near the Purple Sandpiper's habitat.
+They mainly eat arthropods and molluscs, mainly littorinids and mussels, also some plant material.
+One of the main staples are seaweed flies of the Coelopa genera (C. frigida).